garethky/ADS1220-Klipper-Board/High Temp Load Cell Toolhead Board/Design Discussion.md

 ## Detailed Design Topics
 Everything, in no particular order...

-### No USB Port
+### Optional USB Port
 USB is used as the communications protocol.
-A USB port was not used because it consumed valuable board space.
-Also, USB-C ports feature some very small pads that I didnt want to hand assemble.
 The USB D+ and D- wire pair must be twisted together to provide a good connection.
-A shielded twisted pair cable could also be used for these wires.
+A shielded twisted pair cable could also be used for these wires, so long as it can meet the requirements for continuous flexing and chamber temperatures.

+I didnt see a comprelling reason to opt for CAN bus.
+It requires extra hardware on the host.
+The cable requirements for CAN are similar to USB. (remember we aret doing the super high speed version of USB)

+A USBC port is included on the back side of the part and not intended to be used during normal opperation.
+It is included for bench running the part and performing firmware updates before it is installed into a printer.
+Inital flashing can be accomplished via the debug port, so this hardware isnt required.
+USB cabes are not rated for continous flexing conditions and high temperatures in a 3D printer.
+We usually build custom cables out of PTFE coated wire that can flex, resist abrasion and withstand the high temps.

+The power supplied by the USB cable runs the MCU.
+A protection diode is incuded to stop power flowing back over the USB cable if the main power supply and the USB supple are connected at the same time.
+Due to voltage drop at the protection diode the 5V LDO wont see more like 4.5V and will either run in dropout mode or fail to start.
+If the 5V section of the board doesnt work under USB power this is OK as its just a debugging connector.
+If opperation is required for some test, just plug in the 24V/12V supply.

 ### Power